1Cat/4

 bURN TIME: 3 ± 2 SECONDS

-1Cat/4 is the simplest liquid motor we have built.
-In its intial configuration, it had a heatsink combustion chamber retained onto the impinging-doublet injector with a snap ring, and two pneumatic Half Cat valves which are triggered by a pyrodex pellet melting open the pilot line.
-The pyrodex pellet is located inside the chamber and also serves as the igniter.
+1Cat/4 was a very simple simple liquid motor built to test out a number of new technologies.
+In its intial configuration, it had a heatsink combustion chamber retained onto the impinging-doublet injector with a snap ring, and two pneumatic Half Cat valves which triggered by a pyrodex pellet melting open the pilot line.
+The pyrodex pellet was located inside the chamber and also served as the igniter.

 A heatsink combustion chamber is one which is made of a large, relatively high-mass piece of metal with good thermal conductivity.
 Rather than regenerative or ablative cooling protecting the chamber from heat, the metal absorbs it and increases in temperature.
 Heatsinks are best used with short burn times and low flame temperatures.
 While not usable for as long a time nor is as extreme conditions as regenerative or ablative systems, this type of chamber is extremely simple to produce.